 Dinner it can be israeli at YAFA Stuttgart (Hauptstätter Str.
 31) for the best humus and falafel in my opinion – light and so delicious.

 Followed by a cocktail at Paul and George, that is just one minute away.
 The place is in the Red Light street in case you will wonder, but is a normal cocktail bar with a New York / Amsterdam vibe, so why not.
 A lot of humor and no judging.

 Easy Sunday.
 Another perfect day to eat

 For Sunday – the best brunch à la française at “Patisserie tarte & törtchen” with original french recipes and good homemade ice cream in summer.
-We are sticking in the West because has all the good spots.
+Location is Gutbrodstraße 1.
+Which means “good bread”.
+Was meant to be. Était censé être!